 - Investigating high voltage cabling of switchgear ‘Faulk’

-B) Take photos in a patterned consistent way
+B) Take photos in a patterned consistent manner

-First, step back and take an overall photo of the panel.
-THEN start taking zoomed in photos of the components from the top going down.
+So, you want to capture the components in a 90-inch tall control panel?
+First, step back and get an overall shot of the panel.
+Then, zoom in and snap photos of the components from top to bottom.

 Main folder: Site Visit at Zeus Substation (DD/MM/YY)